Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 Driver's Rights and Responsibilities

-When approaching a DUI checkpoint in California, drivers have specific rights and responsibilities.
+When approaching a DUI checkpoint in California, drivers have specific rights and responsibilities under sobriety checkpoint laws.
 It is important for drivers to understand that while they are required to stop, they are not obligated to answer questions beyond providing their license, registration, and proof of insurance.
 Officers are permitted to ask drivers about their alcohol consumption, but you have the right to refuse to answer these questions.
 We suggest you politely decline to answer.
 You can say something like, “I’d rather not discuss anything at this time.”
 If the officer continues to ask questions, you can ask if you can have your license back and if you are free to leave.

 Refusal to Participate and Consequences